Start using crontab for automation

 30 8 1-24 12 2,4 ./path/to/curl_get_agenda.sh

-Friend Mark Sanborn has another post about cron that has other useful bits I may not have covered here.
+Mark Sanborn has another post about cron that has other useful bits I haven’t covered here.

-I hope you found this intro. to crontab useful.
+I hope you found this introduction to cron useful.
 Please share your ideas for automating with it in the comments!